 Montana roads and highways are a delight to travel on.
 The speed limit is posted on the DOJ traveler info Web page.
 Traffic is moderate to light on highways in central and eastern Montana, so there’s plenty of opportunity to see and enjoy the spectacular scenery.

-In western Montana, in some areas on U.S. (Federal) and MT (State) Highways, traffic can be heavy, however, so drive carefully and watch for changes in the speed limit.
-Expect lots of traffic on:
+In western Montana, on some U.S. (federal) and MT (state) highways, traffic can, at times, be heavy, so drive carefully and watch for changes in the speed limit.
+Highways with higher traffic counts include: